Metal bis(trimethylsilyl)amides: f-Block complexes

 Silylamides are important as starting materials in lanthanide chemistry, as lanthanide chlorides have either poor solubility or poor stability in common solvents.
 As a result of this nearly all lanthanide silylamides are commercially available.

 There has also been some success in the synthesis and characterization of actinide bis(trimethylsilyl)amides.
 A convenient synthetic route uses the THF-adducts of the iodide salts AnI3(THF)4 as starting materials.

 Safety

 Metal bis(trimethylsilyl)amides are strong bases.
 They are corrosive, and are incompatible with many chlorinated solvents.
 These compounds react vigorously with water, and should be manipulated with air-free technique.
+Additionally, care must be taken with paper products such as Kimwipes contaminated with these compounds, as the heat generated by their reaction with air can be sufficient to ignite the paper.